nest/nestml/doc/synapses_in_nestml.rst

    :scale: 10 %
    :align: center

    Conceptual illustration of synapse model (highlighted in green).
+Presynaptic neuron on the left, postsynaptic neuron on the right.

 From the modeling point of view, a synapse shares many of the same behaviours of a neuron: it has parameters and internal state variables, can communicate over input and output ports, and its dynamics and responses can be described by differential equations, kernels and as an algorithm.
 Typically, there is a single spiking input port and a single spiking output port.